kheller18/nba-sports-betting-ml/README.md

 ## 6. Deployment
   + There is currently no live deployment of this notebook on a common server, but the user has the ability to run this notebook locally on their machine via:
-    + `Jupyter Lab`: Navigate to the root directory and type "jupyter lab main.ipynb"
+    + `Jupyter Lab`: Navigate to the root directory and type "jupyter lab main.ipynb" for the Moneyline models and "jupyter lab NN_Over_Under.ipynb" for Over/Under models.
+    + `Google Colab`:

 ## 7. Contact